I Love Memphis Disclosures and FAQs

 I’ve watched Memphis take many steps forward (some big, some small) during my time here, and it’s inspiring to see that continue every day.
 There are loads of creative people here doing all kinds of great things, whether it’s art, entrepreneurship, nonprofit work, food, sports, music, science…I could go on.
 Because we’re a mid-sized city, I think it’s easier to be an influential part of a community.

 What’s your real job?

 This is my real job.
-I run this blog and all social media accounts associated with it full-time as an employee of the Memphis Convention and Visitors Bureau.
+I run this blog and all social media accounts associated with it full-time as an employee of Memphis Tourism.

 If you’re getting paid to love Memphis, how can I know that your love is for real?